-Recent appearances have been: Temple Hill Symphony in California; Bachauer International Piano Festival; the Presidio in San Francisco; West Coast Clarinet Congress; North American Saxophone Association; University of the Americas in Puebla Mexico; University of Goianas in Brazil; Frankfurt Hochschule for Music; Japan Piano Teachers Association; Tuesday Musicale in Detroit; Southern Utah University; Utah Valley State College; Cathedral of the Madeleine; Orchestra on Temple Square; Tulane University, and Southeastern Oklahoma State University.
+Recent appearances have been with the Temple Hill Symphony in California, Bachauer International Piano Festival, the Presidio in San Francisco, West Coast Clarinet Congress, North American Saxophone Association, University of the Americas in Puebla Mexico, University of Goianas in Brazil, Frankfurt Hochschule for Music, Japan Piano Teachers Association, Tuesday Musicale in Detroit, Southern Utah University, Utah Valley State College, Cathedral of the Madeleine, Orchestra at Temple Square, Tulane University, and Southeastern Oklahoma State University.

-Formerly on the faculty at University of Massachusetts-Dartmouth, Dr. Hancock was organist for the Christian Science Church, and the First Presbyterian Church.
-He joined BYU’s School of Music in 1994 where he has been head of piano accompanying programs, and coordinates non-major piano study.
+Formerly on the faculty at the University of Massachusetts-Dartmouth, Dr. Hancock was organist for the Christian Science Church and the First Presbyterian Church.
+He joined BYU’s School of Music in 1994, where he has been head of piano accompanying programs and coordinates non-major piano study.

-BA, Piano Performance, Presser Scholar, Central Washington University
+- DMA, Piano Performance, Director’s Scholar, Boston University

 - MM, Piano Pedagogy, Boshard Scholar, Brigham Young University